6 Economics of a Trial

 Patients bear costs that are often invisible in trial budgets.

 While investigational drugs and many study procedures are covered, patients face out-of-pocket expenses for travel, parking, meals, and accommodations.
-In early-phase oncology trials, nearly half of patients report monthly out-of-pocket costs of at least $1,000 (Zafar et al. 2012).
+In early-phase oncology trials, more than half of patients report monthly out-of-pocket costs of at least $1,000 (Huey et al. 2021).
 These costs fall disproportionately on patients with lower incomes and those who live far from trial sites.

 Time costs are also substantial.
 Participation requires clinic visits, sometimes frequent ones.
 For working patients, this means time away from jobs.
 For patients with caregiving responsibilities, it requires arranging coverage.
 These costs are real even if they do not appear in any budget.